kks32/jekyll/theme-setup/index.md

     plus: +CorneliusFiddlebone
 {% endhighlight %}

-To assign Billy Rick as an author for our post.
+To assign Krishna Kumar as an author for our post.
 We'd add the following YAML front matter to a post:

 {% highlight yaml %}
-author: billy_rick
+author: krishna_kumar
 {% endhighlight %}

 ---